Winthrop University: Students - Resources

 • Struggling with a minor illness?
 Health Services provides acute and routine care for most enrolled students.
 View exceptions and cost.

 • Having trouble adjusting to academics or living away from home?
 Counseling services can provide mental health services virtually in an individual or group setting to help you find ways to cope.
-Check out the Counseling Services page for services and restrictions.
+Check out Counseling Services for available services and restrictions.

 • If you are a survivor of sexual assault, domestic and/or dating violence, stalking, discrimination based on bias, or another crime, the Student Advocacy and Trauma Support offers advocacy and counseling services.